[ad_1]

 IT major TCS, for instance, may report modest revenue growth later today, led by seasonal strength and robust digital transformation projects.

-Omkar Tanksale, Senior Research Analyst, Axis Securities says to report 3.4% sequential revenue growth in rupee terms.
+Omkar Tanksale, Senior Research Analyst, Axis Securities says TCS to report 3.4% sequential revenue growth in rupee terms.
 Strong IT services demand is likely to remain intact and we can expect margins to decline between 80-100 bps QoQ.

 Not just TCS, but the entire industry is expected to see the long-standing pain of margin decline due to unabated supply-side pressures, as per experts.